Hocti/pixi-mc/README.md

 ## using functions texture atlas not provided

-pixi-mc implementing features in PIXI that are not directly exportable from Adobe Animate involves a creative use of replacement methods and custom scripting:
+pixi-mc implementing features in PixiJS  that are not directly exportable from Adobe Animate involves a creative use of replacement methods and custom scripting:

 1. **Add Timeline Script:** You've developed a workaround for adding scripts to the timeline.
 This is crucial for interactivity and control over the animation sequence.